Computing leaky Lamb waves for waveguides between elastic half-spaces using spectral collocation

-Using a different approach \cite{Georgiades2022LeakyMethods}, we identified the leaky Lamb waves emitted from an infinite waveguide fully immersed in inviscid fluids also using SCMs and overcame the challenges of an exponentially growing solution by mapping the discretised fluid domains to complex paths, in which the numerical solution decayed, while maintaining the physics of wave propagation in the physical space.
-Here we extend to the waveguide not in contact with a fluid but rather with elastic half-spaces.
+Using an alternative approach \cite{Georgiades2022LeakyMethods}, we identified the leaky Lamb waves emitted from an infinite waveguide fully immersed in inviscid fluids also using SCMs and overcame the challenges of an exponentially growing solution by mapping the discretised fluid domains to complex paths, in which the numerical solution decayed, while maintaining the physics of wave propagation in the physical space.
+Here, we extend to the waveguide not in contact with a fluid but rather with elastic half-spaces.
 As elastic materials support both longitudinal and shear waves, it is necessary to implement a suitable discretisation approach to accommodate both these wave types; this is a step-change in complexity from fluid loading cases, as either one or both longitudinal/shear waves can exponentially grow for leaky waves.
+The key contribution of this work will be the development of a methodology, based on the solution method of \citep{Georgiades2022LeakyMethods}, that accounts for the presence of two distinct partial waves within each exterior elastic domain and solves the challenging problem of leakage into solids - a problem of practical relevance to the NDE community.
 We will demonstrate a SCM, in which the discretisation of the exterior elastic domains is determined by the nature of the solution to be found.
 This method delivers complete spectra of the dispersion curves and their mode shapes, with high accuracy, and as ``black box" solutions: there is no need for priori knowledge of the nature of the solutions nor for the tuning of parameters to approach the solution.